 So what are some primary objectives you can have when choosing food?
 Are you looking for any specific ingredients?
 Is it because your pets are fussy eaters?
 Skin issues?
 Underweight?
 Overweight?
 Kidney/Liver issues?

 What’s your budget?

 Just like buying a new phone, if we don’t know what’s the most important function to us, we’ll tend to go for the one that has everything and everything we don’t need (me included).

 So once you have your primary objective identified, it’ll be so much easier for you and whoever is serving you.

-And I always tell my customers that if they have been doing a lot of trial and error with different food, supplements and products, my good guess is that they already know what works and what doesn’t.
+And I always tell my customers that if they have been making a lot of trial and error with different food, supplements, and products, my good guess is that they already know what works and what doesn’t.
 Use your gut and trust yourself rather than what people tell you.

 For me, even though something didn’t work out the first time, I’d still try two more times with different variations before I confirm its suitability.